dart-lang/site-www/src/_guides/language/effective-dart/usage_migrated.md

 The initialization list gives you access to constructor parameters and lets you initialize fields before they can be read.
-So, if it's possible to use that, that's better than making the field `late` and losing some static safety and performance.
+So, if it's possible to use an initialization list, that's better than making the field `late` and losing some static safety and performance.